Extension of a residence permit

 If the residence permit was issued to a child who has been reunified with a parent holding a Danish residence permit, the child's possibilities for extension will be dependent on the parent's ersidence permit.
 A child's residence permit can be extended until the child's 18th birthday.
 However, it cannot be extended beyond the parent's residence permit.

 You can submit your application for an extension no sooner than 2 months before your residence permit expires.
 It is crucial that you submit your application for an extension before your current residence permit expires.

 If you submit your application after the date your residence permit expires, you should expect your application to be rejected because you are residing illegally in Denmark.
-If your application is rejected, your application will not be processed, and you will have to leave Denmark and apply for a new residence permit in your country of origin.
+If your application is rejected, the Immigration Service will not process your application, and you will have to leave Denmark and apply for a new residence permit in your country of origin.
 Such an application will be regarded and processed as an entirely new application for a residence permit, i.e. it will be processed in accordance with the rules that apply to first-time applicants.
 In other words, you will lose the right to an extension of your previous residence permit.

 You are allowed to remain in Denmark while your application for an extension is being processed.
 If you wish to leave Denmark while awaiting the ruling, you can apply for a re-entry permit valid for the entire Schengen region.
 A re-entry permit allows you to re-enter Denmark even if your residence permit is not valid.

 > Application form (Danish/English version)

 If you have held a temporary residence permit for over five years, you can apply for a permanent residence permit.
 In order to be granted a permanent residence permit, you must normally meet a number of requirements.

 Read more about permanent residence permit.